Home » Water Softening » Water Softener Guides » 10 Reasons for Standing Water in the Water Softener Salt Tank

 The Brine Injector

 As you might have also observed, most parts of a water softening system can get clogged by mineral buildups.
-The brine injector that vacuums salt water from the brine tank to the main tank is one of those parts.
+The brine injector that vacuums salt water from the brine tank to the main tank is no exception.

 These injectors suck the brine through tiny holes inside them.
-However, being subject to salt and minerals might cause buildup inside this hole.
-As it’s already a small opening, any buildup will reduce the water flow and eventually stop it altogether, causing standing water inside the brine tank.
+However, being subject to salt and minerals can cause buildup inside these holes.
+As the openings are already quite small, any buildup will reduce the water flow and eventually stop it altogether, causing standing water inside the brine tank.

 If there is a buildup inside the injector, you should clean it.
-Be wary, though; more often than not, the insides of these injectors are made of plastic, and cleaning with a sharp metal object like a needle might cause further damage.
-We recommend you use a toothpick.
+However, more often than not, the insides of these injectors are made of plastic, and cleaning with a sharp metal object like a needle might cause further damage.
+So, we recommend you use a toothpick.

 The Brine Tank